meeldurb/codonbias/README.md

 ## Explanation of scripts

+### Computation of weight tables & results

+### Computation of codon pairs & results

+cCAIpairs.R: script with funciton to calculate CAI of codonpairs

+ccodpairsweight.R: Script with function to calculate codonpair weight tables

 calculate_CAI_CDS.R: Calculates the CAI of complete CDS with iterative weight tables of all genomes in ENA db and writes files to new_CAI_CDS/

 calculate_CAI_complete_ENA.R: Calculates CAI of CDS associated to domains